solarlime/like-a-trello/README.md

 - Dragging and dropping pictures and files to add them
 - Previewing pictures and downloading them (files can be downloaded without previewing)
 - All information is stored in a MongoDB
-- Serverless: koa server is optimized for Vercel
+- A server part is [here](https://github.com/solarlime/crud-mongo-server)

 Try it on [Vercel](https://like-a-trello.solarlime.dev/)!